All shipped from JAPAN!日本からお届けします。

 Why Japanese Spicy Snacks Feel So Different

-5 Spicy Japanese Snacks with Unique Heat Profiles
+5 Spicy Japanese Snacks with Their Own Style of Heat

 Karaoni Kakinotane – Spicy Rice Crackers with Sansho Kick